havocp/xsbt-wiki/Plugins.md

 A Plugin implementation is not required to produce a plugin, however.
 It is a convenience for plugin consumers and because of the automatic nature, it is not always appropriate.

-The `reload plugins` command changes the current build to `<current-build>/project/plugins/`.
+The `reload plugins` command changes the current build to `<current-build>/project/`.
-This allows manipulating the plugin definition project like a normal project.
+This allows manipulating the build definition project like a normal project.
 `reload return` changes back to the original build.
 Any session settings for the plugin definition project that have not been saved are dropped.

 ### Global plugins

 In sbt 0.7.x, a processor was a way to add new commands to sbt and distribute them to users.
 A key feature was the ability to have per-user processors so that once declared, it could be used in all projects for that user.
-In sbt 0.10, plugins and processors are unified.
+In sbt 0.10+, plugins and processors are unified.
 Specifically, a plugin can add commands and plugins can be declared globally for a user.

 The `~/.sbt/plugins/` directory is treated as a global plugin definition project.
 It is a normal sbt project whose classpath is available to all sbt project definitions for that user as described above for per-project plugins.